emotion-js/emotion/packages/babel-plugin-jsx-pragmatic/README.md

 # @emotion/babel-plugin-jsx-pragmatic

-Fork from [babel-plugin-jsx-pragmatic](https://github.com/jmm/babel-plugin-jsx-pragmatic) to support React Fragment.
+This package is a fork of [babel-plugin-jsx-pragmatic](https://github.com/jmm/babel-plugin-jsx-pragmatic) to support React Fragments.

+The original README of babel-plugin-jsx-pragmatic with some modifications is shown below.

+---

-This package has a `pragma` option that's used when transforming JSX to function calls instead of the default function `React.createElement`.
+[@babel/plugin-transform-react-jsx](https://babeljs.io/docs/en/next/babel-plugin-transform-react-jsx.html) has a `pragma` option that's used when transforming JSX to function calls instead of the default function `React.createElement`.

 This Babel plugin is a companion to that feature that allows you to dynamically load a module associated with the `pragma` value.